chef/chef-web-docs/chef_master/source/windows.rst

    This will prompt for the administrator account password.

 * Open a command prompt by right-clicking on the command prompt application, and then selecting **Run as administrator**.
-After the command window opens, the chef-client can be run as the administrator
+After the command window opens, the Chef Infra Client can be run as the administrator

 .. end_tag